 4.1.3 It may be necessary in some instances for the program to use an off-campus facility.
 Specific requirements for administration, faculty members, facilities, patients and instruction must be identified.
 Policies and procedures for operation of any off-campus clinical facility must be consistent with the objectives/outcomes of the program.
-A formal agreement between the educational institution and any agency or institution providing the off-campus facility must be negotiated and confirmed in writing.
+A formal agreement between the educational institution and any agency or institution providing the off-campus facility must be current and negotiated, confirmed in writing and signed by both parties.
 Such agreement(s) must include clearly defined provisions for renewing and terminating the agreement to ensure program continuity.
 The program administrator must retain authority and responsibility for instructional requirements and assignment of students.